 Cheapest car insurance companies for 25-year-olds

-Although you are paying less for insurance than you did when you were a teen or in your early 20s, budget may still be a primary concern for you in your mid-20s.
-Many drivers in this age group are starting new jobs, moving out and building their own lives.
-If budget is your primary concern, Bankrate’s research may be able to help you find coverage that fits your budget.
+Although you will likely pay less for insurance than you did when you were a teen or in your early 20s, budget may still be a primary concern for you in your mid-20s.
+Many drivers in this age group are starting new jobs, moving out of their parents’ homes and building their lives.
+If finding cheap car insurance is your primary concern, Bankrate’s research may be able to help you find coverage that fits your budget.

-Our insurance editorial team obtained premium information from Quadrant Information Services.
-We then analyzed the data based on the largest car insurance companies by market share.
+Our insurance editorial team obtained premium information on the largest car insurance companies by market share from Quadrant Information Services.
+The rates below represent the average full and minimum coverage rates of a 25-year-old driver who rents their home.
 If you are looking for the cheapest car insurance for 25-year-old drivers, you may want to get a quote from these companies:

 |Insurance company||Average annual premium for full coverage||Average annual premium for minimum coverage|

 Amica’s full and minimum coverage premiums are the most expensive on our list, but still lower than the national average for 25-year-olds.
 Amica offers auto insurance coverage options and discounts that may help you customize your coverage.
 In addition to the standard coverage types you may be able to add features like full glass coverage, roadside assistance, rental car reimbursement and accident forgiveness.
 You may also have access to numerous discounts.
 Amica scored well above the industry average in J.D.
 Power’s 2021 U.S. Auto Claims Satisfaction Study, indicating that customers tend to be highly satisfied with its claims service.

 Learn more: Amica Insurance review